storj/uplink-c/README.md

 results in slower hashing performance (no github.com/minio/sha256-simd) and reduced debugging and analysis infrastructure.

+# Examples

+For some example code please take a look at [testsuite](./testsuite/testdata) folder.
+Where [example_test.c](./testsuite/testdata/example_test.c) shows the most common use cases.

 # License

 This library is distributed under the